Causes of Cirrhosis

 The main treatment for variceal hemorrhage is a drug that tightens blood vessels (vasoconstrictor) such as ocreotide (Sandostatin, generic).
 Medical procedures to stop bleeding include endoscopic variceal ligation (described above).
 An alternative procedure is endoscopic sclerotherapy.
 In endoscopic sclerotherapy, the endoscopic tube is inserted through the mouth and a sclerosant (a solution that toughens the tissue around the variceal blood vessels) is injected to stop the bleeding.

 If these treatments do not control the bleeding, or bleeding recurs, a transjugular intrahepatic portosystemic shunt (TIPS) procedure is performed.
 (For more information on TIPS, see "Treatment of Ascites" above.)
 However, this procedure can increase the risk for encephalopathy.

 Another procedure, called balloon tamponade, may be used to temporarily control bleeding prior to the TIPS procedure.
 Balloon tamponade is performed only for bleeding that cannot be controlled by drugs or endoscopy.
 It involves inserting a tube through the nose and down through the esophagus until it reaches the upper part of the stomach.
 A balloon at the tube's end is inflated and positioned tightly against the esophageal wall.
 It is usually deflated in about 24 hours.
 Balloon tamponade poses a risk for serious complications, the most dangerous being rupture of the esophagus.

 Secondary Prevention: People who survive an episode of variceal bleeding need to be treated with drugs to prevent bleeding recurrence.
-Patients are prescribed either a combination of a nitrate drug (such as isosorbide, which is used to treat angina) and a nonselective beta-blocker (propanolol or nadolol) or a beta-blocker alone.
-Patients may also be given several sessions of endoscopic variceal ligation over the course of several months.
+They are prescribed either a combination of a nitrate drug beta-blocker or a beta-blocker alone.
+Several sessions of endoscopic variceal ligation may also be performed over the course of several months.
 The TIPS procedure may be recommended if bleeding recurs despite drug and endoscopic therapy.
 Liver transplantation may also be an option.